James T. Butts Jr.: Vehicle collision and lawsuits

-In May 2019, Butts was driving a vehicle owned by the city of Inglewood and turned left on a red light.
-He collided with a vehicle coming the other direction and then his vehicle hit a LAPD motorcycle officer, who was thrown into a water fountain and injured.
-The officer suffered from broken ribs, nervous system damage, and permanent physical disability, and he and his wife filed a lawsuit against Butts and the city of Inglewood.
-The driver of the other vehicle also filed a lawsuit against the city for injuries suffered by her and her 4-year-old son.
-A third lawsuit was filed by the city of Los Angeles against the city of Inglewood for $290,000 in damages, to cover the LAPD officer's worker's compensation and damage to city property.
+In May 2019, Butts was involved in a traffic collision while driving a city-owned vehicle, in which a LAPD motorcycle officer was injured.
+Multiple lawsuits were subsequently filed against Butts and the city of Inglewood by those involved, including the injured officer, another driver, and the city of Los Angeles.

 Relationship with employee and lawsuit

-In 2010, Butts began a romantic relationship with Melanie McDade-Dickens when she worked on his mayoral campaign.
+In 2010, Butts began a romantic relationship with Melanie McDade-Dickens, who worked on his mayoral campaign.
 After his election, he hired McDade-Dickens as his executive assistant and she was later promoted to aide to the city manager, with a salary of more than $300,000, yet Butts never disclosed their relationship.
 McDade-Dickens alleged that during the relationship, Butts insisted that she perform sexual acts with him in his office at City Hall; performed hypnosis on her; and made her massage his feet up to four times a day.
 McDade-Dickens ended the relationship in March 2018 and she alleged that Butts took away some of her work responsibilities; barred her from meetings; yelled, cursed at and threatened her in the office; texted her hundreds of times; followed her to a salon to confront her about who she was dating; and entered her home without permission on more than a dozen occasions, standing over her bed to watch her sleep and frightening her daughter.
 In July 2018, McDade-Dickens was escorted out of Inglewood City Hall by a security guard and placed on administrative leave; the city of Inglewood then fired her in January 2020.

 In January 2021, McDade-Dickens sued Butts and the city of Inglewood for wrongful termination, sexual harassment and retaliation.
 In August 2021, she filed a second lawsuit alleging that Butts continued to stalk and harass her and intimidate her clients, in order to destroy her business and interfere with her ability to earn a living.
 An attorney for the city said Butts "denies any and all allegations of coercion or harassment."